Move Forward Guide

 Morley JE, Kim MJ, Haren MT, Kevorkian R, Banks WA.
 Frailty and the aging male.
 Aging Male.
 2005;8:135–140.
 Article Summary on PubMed.

 *PubMed is a free online resource developed by the National Center for Biotechnology Information (NCBI).
 PubMed contains millions of citations to biomedical literature, including citations in the National Library of Medicine’s MEDLINE database.

-Authored by Dale Avers, PT, DPT, PhD, and APTA's Section on Geriatrics.
+Revised by Andrea Avruskin PT, DPT.
 Reviewed by the MoveForwardPT.com editorial board.